XinxiChen/HackXin/README.md

 More on our methods and results, please refer to Final Report.

 Find us on the Leader Board.
-Cheers@!
+Cheers!

 ![LeaderBoard](LeaderBoard.png)